RyuTatsukiSama/docLogger/README.md

 In this project there is 3 .exe that are created with CMake :

-1. The TaskManagerApp.exe : Use to make free test with the rLogger
+1. The TaskManagerApp.exe : Actually use to make free test with the rLogger.
+But in the end it will be a little application to test the logger.

 2. Unit_Test.exe : Run all the unit tests of the logger.